unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 1. Install Microsoft Azure Information Protection from [here](https://www.microsoft.com/en-us/download/details.aspx?id=53018)

-2. Enable DKE for your client by downloading and installing the following registry key from [here](https://github.com/unboundsecurity/unbound-integration/blob/master/microsoft-365-dke/enable_dke_windows.reg)
+2. Enable DKE for your client by downloading and installing the following registry key from <a href="https://github.com/unboundsecurity/unbound-integration/blob/master/microsoft-365-dke/enable_dke_windows.reg" download>Here</a>

 3. Open an office app like word/excel…